 8. Add to or build a family vacation fund.

-Don't go overboard or into debt.
-After all, the last thing you want to do is add financial stress to your list of worries.
+But don't go overboard or into debt.
+The last thing you want to do is add financial stress to your list of worries.
 But if you follow the first seven things on this list, there's no reason you can't indulge in a little fun.
 You earned it.